Brooks Nader

 Brooks Claire Nader (born February 7, 1997) is an American model and television personality.
 She became a model for Sports Illustrated Swimsuit Issue after winning the 2019 Swim Search, and was featured in the magazine in 2020, 2021, and 2022.
 In 2023, Nader became a covergirl for the magazine.
+In 2024, she competed on the 33rd season of Dancing with the Stars.
+She stars along with her sisters in their reality show Love Thy Nader and Fox's upcoming 2027 reboot of Baywatch.

 Early life

 Nader was born and raised in Baton Rouge, Louisiana.
 She is the oldest of the four daughters of Breaux Gardner Nader, a senior financial advisor at Wells Fargo Advisors, and his wife Holland Pryor Greene.
 Her grandfather Sam Nader, is the assistant athletic director for football of the LSU Tigers.
 She is of partial Lebanese descent.
 Nader graduated from Episcopal School of Baton Rouge in 2015 and went on to attend Tulane University.

 Career

-In 2018, Nader had a minor role, as Orderly Lisa, in the action crime film Backtrace.
+In 2018, Nader had a minor role as Orderly Lisa in the action crime film Backtrace.

 In 2019, Nader won the 2019 Swim Search open casting call to be photographed as a model for Sports Illustrated Swimsuit Issue, beating 10,000 applicants.
 Since then, she was featured in the magazine again in 2020, 2021, and 2022 and walked in fashion shows during Miami Swim Week.
 In 2023, she became a covergirl for the magazine, appearing alongside Kim Petras, Megan Fox, and Martha Stewart.
 She was photographed by James Macari in the Dominican Republic for the cover.
 Nader is the second Swim Search alumna to appear on the cover of Sports Illustrated Swimsuit Issue, after Camille Kostek in 2019.

 She launched a jewelry collection with the brand Electric Picks.
 She created an interior design and home decor brand called Home by BN.